-A video from the BBC’s archives in 1989 has resurfaced showing what futurists predicted homes would look like in the year 2020.
+A video from the BBC’s archives in 1989 has resurfaced showing what futurists predicted homes would look like in the decade following the year 2020.

 While some of the forecasting is on the outlandish side, other claims turned out to be entirely accurate.
-For instance, experts guessed we would be able to play music at home through simply voice command, with the likes of Amazon Alexa and Google Home now at large.
+For instance, experts guessed we would be able to play music at home through simply voice command, with the likes of Amazon Alexa, Google Home and Sonos now at large.

 "People will want all the benefits of modern technology but without all the cluttered and complex gadgetry that we have today,” the presenter says.
 "A simple command gives you music, perhaps piped in from a sound library."